 Accessed by a ladder on the port side of cockpit, the helm has padded bench seating for 3 at the centerline.
 There is a new Bimini top, new canvas storage cover (shown in photos) and stored inside the large bench seat is new canvas for a cockpit ‘camper top’ and a new full isinglass helm enclosure.
 Seated at the helm provides excellent 360 degree visibility.
 Standard Morse controls.
 Synchronizer.
 Electronics include a new Garmin 94 SV (color GPS / sounder with CHIRP side and down vue) and full networking cables have been installed, a newer marine VHF, compass and older Lowrence GPS.

 The cockpit fishing area is open with high gunnels.
 There are no coaming bolsters (removed).
 Morse controls have been added to starboard side.
 In gunnel stainless mounted trolling rod holders and stainless mounting for camper top.
-Along the gunnel evidence of previous rail mountings that need to be filled and cleaned.
+Along the gunnel evidence of previous rail mountings cleaned and filled (10/15/18) .
 A full-length fold down seat abuts the transom.
 Cockpit flooring is two levels with non-skid in very good condition.
 In deck large hatch openings for easy access to the Onan 4Kw gas generator (aft) and electric mains and each of the Crusader 270 hp engines (forward.)
 The engines are upgraded with Edelbrock performance carburetors and assumed to produce more than stock 270 HP.
 They push this board at a 26 kt cruise burning an estimated 0.9mpg.
 A full transom length Swim platform extends across the entire transom.

 Hull is clean and glossy (for a 30 year old boat) and recent bottom paint.
 Boat sits on the hard with in/out contract.
 Topside gel coat is worn as expected.